Extended Scalar Particle Solutions in Black String Spacetimes with Anisotropic Quintessence: Introduction

 In the sequence, we investigate the emergence of dark phases within these extended solutions.
 Although our analysis is conducted in a cylindrically symmetric spacetime, we still pay particular attention to the limiting case of $\alpha_{\scaleto{Q}{5pt}} = 1$ (which corresponds to $\omega_{\scaleto{Q}{5pt}} = -1$).
 This specific case is of significant interest as cosmological observations\footnote{Although recent findings from the Dark Energy Spectroscopic Instrument (DESI) favor a dynamical (time-varying) dark energy model \cite{DESI2025}, it is still valuable to consider a specific cosmic epoch where time-dependence may be negligible.} \cite{Amendola2010, PlanckCosmology2014, DESI2025} suggest that the state parameter of present-day dark energy in our Universe is very close to this value.

 There are two main reasons for working with this cylindrical spacetime.
 First, dark energy-induced quantum effects are expected to be extremely small, making analytical solutions essential for capturing these subtle results.
-Second, this approach facilitates comparison of the resulting cylindrical dark phases with similar configurations in other spacetime geometries, such as the spherically symmetric case \cite{Simao2025}.
+Second, this approach facilitates comparison of the resulting cylindrical dark phases with similar configurations in other spacetime geometries.
+We also emphasize that, in a recent investigation \cite{Simao2025}, we demonstrated the occurrence of dark phases in the solutions of the Klein-Gordon equation for a scalar particle in the vicinity of the event horizon of a Schwarzschild black hole, surrounded by both a cloud of strings and the Kiselev fluid.
+For this purpose, we considered first-order approximations to the function $f(r)$, which determines the spacetime metric.
+This case showed us that, although dark phases occur in this configuration, their \enquote{intensity} is several orders of magnitude smaller than those found in the cylindrical case.
+In other words, the present work differs from previous ones in that it investigates the emergence of these dark phases in analytical solutions with a broader radial domain, which is determined separately for each physical scenario.
+Moreover, we also investigate the scenario where the black string is removed, which was not previously possible.

 The structure of this work is as follows: Section \ref{Sec-2-Results-Paper-One} summarizes the key findings from \cite{Deglmann2025}.
 Sections \cref{Extended_Solutions_Alpha_Q_0,Extended_Solutions_Alpha_Q_One_Half,Extended_Solutions_Alpha_Q_1} investigate the radial Klein-Gordon solution for $\alpha_{\scaleto{Q}{5pt}} = 0, 1/2, 1$, respectively, across an extended domain of the radial coordinate.
 Section \ref{Dark_Phases_Investigation} analyzes the emergence of dark phases within the context of these extended solutions, and \cref{Conclusion} provides the concluding remarks.
 Appendix sections \ref{appendix_CHE} and \ref{appendix_BHE} present the Confluent and Biconfluent Heun equations along with their corresponding solutions.
 Section \ref{appendix_Liouville_Normal_Form} details the Liouville normal forms for both cases.